The Naked Gun: From the Files of Police Squad!

-The Naked Gun: From the Files of Police Squad! (also known as simply The Naked Gun) is a 1988 American crime comedy film directed by David Zucker and released by Paramount Pictures.
+The Naked Gun: From the Files of Police Squad! is a 1988 American crime comedy film directed by David Zucker, and produced and released by Paramount Pictures.
 The film stars Leslie Nielsen as the bumbling police lieutenant Frank Drebin.
-Priscilla Presley, Ricardo Montalbán, George Kennedy, and O. J. Simpson also star in supporting roles.

 The film features fast-paced slapstick comedy, including many visual and verbal puns and gags.
 The film is based on the character portrayed by Nielsen in the television series Police Squad!, and is also a continuation of the latter.
-The core creative team behind Police Squad! and the film series includes the team of David Zucker, Jim Abrahams, and Jerry Zucker as well as Pat Proft in varying combinations.

-Released on December 2, 1988, The Naked Gun was a critical and commercial success, which led to two sequels: The Naked Gun : The Smell of Fear (1991) and Naked Gun : The Final Insult (1994).
+The core creative team behind Police Squad! and the film series includes the team of David Zucker, Jim Abrahams, and Jerry Zucker (ZAZ) as well as Pat Proft in varying combinations.
+Released on December 2, 1988, The Naked Gun was a critical and commercial success, which led to two sequels: The Naked Gun 2½: The Smell of Fear (1991) and Naked Gun 33⅓: The Final Insult (1994).
+It is now considered one of the greatest comedy films of all time.
+A fourth film, a legacy sequel directed and co-written by Akiva Schaffer and starring Liam Neeson and Pamela Anderson, was released in 2025.

 Plot

-Police Squad Lieutenant Frank Drebin is on vacation in Beirut when he disrupts a conference of America's greatest enemies (Idi Amin, Muammar Gaddafi, Ayatollah Khomeini, Yasser Arafat, Fidel Castro, and Mikhail Gorbachev) who are trying to conceive a terrorist plan to humiliate the U.S. In Los Angeles, Officer Nordberg attempts to bust a heroin operation run by businessman Vincent Ludwig but is shot by Ludwig's henchmen.
-Drebin returns to L.A. and is briefed on the case before visiting Nordberg in the hospital.
+Police Squad Lieutenant Frank Drebin is on vacation in Beirut when he disrupts a conference of the United States' greatest enemies (Idi Amin, Muammar Gaddafi, Ayatollah Khomeini, Yasser Arafat, Fidel Castro, and Mikhail Gorbachev) who are trying to conceive a terrorist plan to humiliate the U.S.

+In Los Angeles, Officer Nordberg attempts to bust a heroin operation run by businessman Vincent Ludwig but is shot by Ludwig's henchmen.
+Drebin returns to Los Angeles and is briefed on the case before visiting him in the hospital.
 Nordberg provides cryptic clues, including a picture of Ludwig's ship on which the deal had been organized.
 Frank also learns that Nordberg's jacket tested positive for heroin.

-Police Squad is put in charge of security for the visit of Queen Elizabeth II to Los Angeles, and Captain Ed Hocken tells Drebin that he has 24 hours to clear Nordberg before word gets out and detracts from the Queen's visit.
+Police Squad is put in charge of security for the impending visit of Queen Elizabeth II to Los Angeles, so Captain Ed Hocken gives Drebin 24 hours to clear Nordberg before word gets out and detracts from the Queen's visit.
+When Drebin visits Ludwig to inquire about the ship he inadvertently reveals that Nordberg is still alive.

-Drebin visits Ludwig to inquire about the ship and Ludwig learns that Nordberg is still alive.
-Ludwig asks his assistant Jane, who is unaware of Ludwig's criminal activities, to get close to Drebin and see what he knows.
-Jane provides Drebin with information he requested and the two begin falling in love.
+Ludwig asks his assistant Jane, who is unaware of Ludwig's criminal activities, to get close to Drebin to see what he knows.
+She provides Drebin with the information he requested and they begin to fall in love.
 Ludwig meets with Pahpshmir, from the Beirut meeting, to discuss an assassination plot against the Queen.
 Ludwig agrees to do it for $20 million and explains that he will use a beeper that uses post-hypnotic suggestion to make anyone an unwitting assassin.

-Ludwig attempts to have Nordberg killed at the hospital by hypnotizing his doctor, but Drebin successfully protects Nordberg.
+Ludwig attempts to have Nordberg killed at the hospital by hypnotizing his doctor, but Drebin successfully protects him.
 The doctor is killed in a comical fashion before Drebin can interrogate him.